de4liu/bigdata_lab13_2_docker_working/no-batch/README.md

 ## One prediction per request

 You can find all of the following code in the `no-batch/` directory.
 In your terminal `cd` to this directory to continue with the lab.
-If you are currently within the root of the repo you can use the command `cd course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/`.

 Notice that the server's code must be in the file `main.py` within a directory called `app`, following FastAPI's guidelines.